Book Now admin@pawsclawstails.com.au

 A Permanent Solution

 To avoid dealing with the problem of an in-heat dog every few months, veterinarians recommend that you get your female dog spayed (removal of ovaries for female dogs) and your male dog neutered.
+Desexing is not only effective for keeping your dogs from becoming parents, it can also reduce the risk of certain types of cancers and help improve your dogs’ overall behaviour.
+Hope this helps!
+If you have any other questions about this topic, check out the frequently asked questions below:

 Frequently Asked Questions